lukso-network/docs/docs/standards/generic-standards/01-lsp2-json-schema.md

 ### Bytes20MappingWithGrouping

-A key of type **Bytes20MappingWithGrouping** is similar to the **[Bytes20Mapping](#bytes20mapping)** key type, with the exception that sub-types can be adding to the main mapping key.
+A key of type **Bytes20MappingWithGrouping** is similar to the **[Bytes20Mapping](#bytes20mapping)** key type, except that sub-types can be added to the main mapping key.

-It can be used for instance to differentiate various types of the main mapping keys, like different type of permissions (see [LSP6 - Key Manager](../universal-profile/04-lsp6-key-manager.md)).
+For instance, it can be used to differentiate various types from the primary mapping key, like different types of permissions (see [LSP6 - Key Manager](../universal-profile/04-lsp6-key-manager.md)).

-Below is an example of a **Bytes20MappingWithGrouping** key type.
+Below is an example of a **Bytes20MappingWithGrouping** key.

 ```json
 {